minio/docs/source/reference/minio-mc/mc-alias-list.rst

    .. tab-item:: SYNTAX

-      The :mc-cmd:`mc alias list` command has the following syntax:
+      The :mc:`mc alias list` command has the following syntax:

       .. code-block:: shell